 All the above-mentioned features can be added to any platform but yes if you end up selecting the wrong platform then it can trouble you in the future.
 If you have a budget and don’t want your hands into writing codes then you are always open to hiring a website design professional that can help you to create a feature-full membership website for your business.

-But the features offered by wordpress make it easy for a new beginner to create a basic website without writing a single bit of code.
+But the features offered by WordPress make it easy for a new beginner to create a basic website without writing a single bit of code.
 WordPress offers various powerful membership plugins which can be used to create fully functioning membership websites.
 There are various free as well as paid membership plugins available so depending on the feature and reputation you can select the best one.

 Apart from that, you can also integrate various payment gateway and other features that can help you to make your membership website feature-rich.
 In the coming paragraph, we will be highlighting most of them.

-2. Setting your wordpress membership website
+2. Setting your WordPress membership website

-Most of the new beginners get confused and end up selecting the wrong wordpress platform.
-Remember there are two types of wordpress, we recommend selecting self-hosted wordpres.org because you get access to a wide range of features and tools which you can use to create your membership website.
+Most of the new beginners get confused and end up selecting the wrong WordPress platform.
+Remember there are two types of WordPress, we recommend selecting self-hosted wordpres.org because you get access to a wide range of features and tools which you can use to create your membership website.
 Once you’re done with selecting the platform then next comes the crucial part that is selecting the domain name and hosting.
 If your hosting provider is not offering an SSL certificate then you need to take an SSL certificate as well.

 A domain name the address that your user will type to land on your website and the hosting account will store the files online and SSL certificates are needed because you need to ensure the user that they are making a transaction in the secured environment.
 As mentioned earlier buying a domain name will cost you between $3 – $15 per year (if you are buying a niche-specific name then the cost can go a bit higher) and when it comes to hosting then the cost can range between $7 to $250/yearly (depending on the type of hosting you are selecting and buying the SSL certificate will cost you $49/yearly.

 In the beginning, you can always go with shared hosting but as your website starts growing we recommend shifting to VPS hosting.
 If you add the cost of the domain name, hosting, and SSL certificate together then the cost might exceed your budget.
 The domain cost is something that you have to pay to run your website.
-The same goes with the hosting but when it comes to SSL certificate you can select a hosting provider that offers an SSL certificate along with the hosting.
+The same goes with the hosting but when it comes to SSL certificates you can select a hosting provider that offers an SSL certificate along with the hosting.

 There are different popular hosting providers like Bluehost, SiteGround, Hostinger, and more that offer various hosting plans starting from shared hosting to dedicated hosting.
 Depending on the types of hosting plan you select your bandwidth may vary but these hosting providers offer free SSL certificates for all their plans.
 So you can check the features offered by them before selecting a hosting plan for your website.

-Next, comes the important part that is setting up a wordpress website, you can follow the below video that can help you in guiding how you can set up a successful wordpress website:
+Next, comes the important part that is setting up a WordPress website, you can follow the below video that can help you in guiding how you can set up a successful WordPress website:

 3. Select a membership plugin

-Once you are done with setting up a wordpress website the next thing that we recommended is selecting a membership plugin for your membership website.
+Once you are done with setting up a WordPress website the next thing that we recommended is selecting a membership plugin for your membership website.
 WordPress offers a bunch of paid and free membership plugins that can be used to create a membership website.
 However, each one of those plugins has its own advantages and disadvantages.

 Before you select any membership plugin for your website it’s important for you to know your requirement, what kind of membership website you are looking to create, and features that you will need in your membership website.

 If you are looking to sell paid content, subscription, and other digital products then you need a membership plugin that comes with all the features like payment gateway integration, content locking option, user registration, and many more.
-Memberspress is considered one of the popular plugins used by various membership websites running their setup on wordpress.
+Memberspress is considered one of the popular plugins used by various membership websites running their setup on WordPress.

 The plugin comes with various advanced features required to run a successful membership website.
 Using those advanced features you can accept payment, create various membership levels, restrict access depending on the levels, and more.
 Apart from that if your niche is into selling courses then you can make use of LearnDash one of the popular learning management system plugins.